Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 - Moisten, but do not saturate the soil, and place out of direct sunlight (no more than four hours per day) until your cutting has developed a root system.

-- Once your cactus starts to develop new growth, it may be transplanted into a larger pot with regular cactus soil.
+- Once your plants develop new growth, they may be transplanted into a larger container with regular cactus soil.

 Seed Propagation